Diagnostics for Conditional Density Models and Bayesian Inference Algorithms: New Diagnostics Test Local and Global Consistency

 Figure \ref{fig:PPplot_interpret} illustrates how a local P-P plot of $\widehat r_{\alpha}(\x)$ against $\alpha$ (that is, the estimated CDF against the true CDF at $\x$) can identify different types of deviations in a conditional density model.
 For example, positive or negative bias in the estimated density $\widehat f$ relative to $f$ leads to P-P plot values that are too high or too low, respectively.
 We can also easily identify overdispersion or underdispersion of $\widehat f$ from an ``S''-shaped P-P plot.

 Of particular note is that our local P-P plots are ``amortized'', in the sense that computationally expensive steps do not have to be repeated with e.g Monte Carlo sampling at each $\x$ of interest.
-Both the consistency tests in Section \ref{sec:our_tests} and the local P-P plots only require initially training $\widehat r_{\alpha}$ on the observed data; the regression estimator can then be used to compute $\widehat r_{\alpha}(\x_{val})$ at any new evaluation point $\x_{val}$.
+Both the consistency tests in Section \ref{sec:our_tests} and the local P-P plots or ALPs only require initially training $\widehat r_{\alpha}$ on the observed data; the regression estimator can then be used to compute $\widehat r_{\alpha}(\x_{val})$ at any new evaluation point $\x_{val}$.
 Because of the flexibility in the choice of regression method, our construction also potentially scales to high-dimensional or different types of data $\x$.
-Algorithm \ref{alg:null_sample} details the construction of ALPs, including how to compute confidence bands by a Monte Carlo algorithm.
+Algorithm \ref{alg:null_sample} details the construction of confidence bands for ALPs (under the null) using a Monte Carlo algorithm.
+As an alternative to ALPs, one can also visualize the same information in local PIT histograms; see Algorithms 4-5 in Appendix~C.